In the first person

 A new reality

 The situation this year, however, is different.
 Hygiene standards, safety distance, or limited capacity are some of the premises that are continuously heard in the hallways of the campus.
 Diana has decided to stay in her third year in Barcelona and stresses that “I am aware that this year is going to be different for everyone, and I know that TBS in Barcelona is doing its best to offer us the best it can.
 Now it is a question of adapting with the resources we have and making the best use of them.
 In her case, she is clear about it and hopes to be able to attend campus as many times as possible.

-Communication has become especially important for this year and TBS Business School has, at all times, tried to keep students up to date on how the situation was evolving and how we were preparing to receive them now in September.
+Communication has become especially important for this year and TBS Education has, at all times, tried to keep students up to date on how the situation was evolving and how we were preparing to receive them now in September.
 “Through our TBS email, we have constantly received all the necessary communications to guide us through these new changes”, the student adds.
 In the same way, he emphasizes that the information was clear and direct at all times, and if she had any questions she could easily ask.